NOBLE IRON INC.

 Noble Iron is committed to becoming the technology driven partner of choice for regional construction professionals and equipment owners.
 As such, the Company’s software group remains focused on the roll out of new applications such as “Fleet Logic” and “Insight”.
 Within the Company’s equipment group, the focus remains on optimizing the rental utilization of both company and third party owned fleet, and on strengthening its asset sharing platform and market share.

 Financial information indicated, as set out in this news release, is presented on a basis consistent with the accounting principles used to prepare Noble Iron’s most recently filed financial statements.
 The consolidated financial statements are prepared by management in accordance with International Financial Reporting Standards, as issued by the International Accounting Standards Board.
 Readers are advised that the Company faces various risk factors with respect to its business and operations: for further information please see the Management Discussion and Analysis of Noble Iron Inc. at www.SEDAR.com.

 About Noble Iron Inc. (NIR: TSX Venture Exchange)

-Noble Iron Inc. operates in equipment rental, equipment sales, and enterprise asset management software for the construction and industrial equipment industry.
+Noble Iron Inc. is a technology company that offers On-Demand construction equipment, and software applications to equipment owners and users to manage their equipment’s lifecycle.
+The company operates in equipment rental, equipment sales, and software for construction and industrial equipment users and owners.

-Noble Iron Inc.’s equipment rental and dealership business operates under the name “Noble Iron”, and currently serves customers in California and Texas.
-Noble Iron offers construction and industrial equipment and accessories for rent and for sale, and is the exclusive distributor of LiuGong Construction Machinery equipment and Allied Construction Products in Southeast Texas.
+Noble Iron Inc.’s equipment rental and dealership operations do business under the name, “Noble Iron”, and currently serve customers in California and Texas.
+Noble Iron offers construction and industrial equipment and accessories for rent and for sale, and is an exclusive distributor of LiuGong Construction Machinery equipment and Allied Construction Products in Southeast Texas.